Vijaya Lakshmi Pandit: Career

 Following India's independence from British rule in 1947 she entered the diplomatic service and became India's ambassador to the Soviet Union from 1947 to 1949, the United States and Mexico from 1949 to 1951, Ireland from 1955 to 1961 (during which time she was also the Indian High Commissioner to the United Kingdom), and Spain from 1956 to 1961.
 Between 1946 and 1968, she headed the Indian delegation to the United Nations.
 In 1953, she became the first woman President of the United Nations General Assembly (she was inducted as an honorary member of the Alpha Kappa Alpha sorority in 1978 for this accomplishment).
 That same year she was a candidate for Secretary General of the United Nations.

 Hon.
 Members Shrimati Vijaya Lakshmi Pandit has resigned her seat in the House with effect from 17 December 1954.

 In India, she served as Governor of Maharashtra from 1962 to 1964.
 She returned as a member of parliament for 1964 to 1968 with her election victory in Phulpur.
-Pandit was a harsh critic of Indira Gandhi's years as prime minister especially after Indira had declared the emergency in 1975.
+Pandit was the paternal aunt of Indira Gandhi and became a harsh critic of Gandhi’s years as prime minister especially after she had declared the emergency in 1975.

 Pandit retired from active politics after relations between them soured.
 On retiring, she moved to Dehradun in the Doon Valley in the Himalayan foothills.
 She came out of retirement in 1977 to campaign against Indira Gandhi and helped the Janata Party win the 1977 election.
 She was reported to have considered running for the presidency, but Neelam Sanjiva Reddy eventually ran and won the election unopposed.

 In 1979, she was appointed the Indian representative to the UN Human Rights Commission, after which she retired from public life.
 Her writings include The Evolution of India (1958) and The Scope of Happiness: A Personal Memoir (1979).

 Personal life

+As a teenager, Pandit entered into a short relationship with Syud Hossain, then editor of her father's newspaper, The Independent.
+Her family disapproved and, according to historian Stanley Wolpert, Pandit was sent to Gandhi's ashram to dampen her feelings.
+Historian Manu Bhagavan states that Pandit "definitely married Syud Hossain", though notes that the marriage may have been 'informal'.

 In 1921, she married Ranjit Sitaram Pandit (1921–1944), a successful barrister from Kathiawar, Gujarat and classical scholar who translated Kalhana's epic history Rajatarangini into English from Sanskrit.
 Her husband was a Maharashtrian Saraswat Brahmin, whose family hailed from village of Bambuli, on the Ratnagiri coast, in Maharashtra.
 He was arrested for his support of Indian independence and died in Lucknow prison in 1944, leaving behind his wife and their three daughters Chandralekha Mehta, Nayantara Sehgal and Rita Dar.

 She died in 1990.
 She was survived by her daughters, Chandralekha and Nayantara Sahgal.